GiovanniPasq/agentic-rag-for-dummies/README.md

 <p align="center" style="line-height: 1.6;">
   <em>✨ <strong>New:</strong></em><br>
   <em>• Comprehensive PDF → Markdown conversion guide, including tool comparisons and VLM-based approaches</em><br>
-  <em>• End-to-end Gradio interface for a complete interactive RAG pipeline</em>
+  <em>• End-to-end Gradio interface for a complete interactive RAG pipeline</em><br>
+  <em>• Multi-Agent Map-Reduce for parallel query processing</em>
 </p>

 ## Overview

 This repository demonstrates how to build an **Agentic RAG (Retrieval-Augmented Generation)** system using LangGraph with minimal code.
 It implements:

-- 🔍 **Hierarchical Indexing**: Search small, specific chunks (Child) for precision, retrieve larger Parent chunks for context
 - 💬 **Conversation Memory**: Maintains context across multiple questions for natural dialogue
 - 🔄 **Query Clarification**: Automatically rewrites ambiguous queries or asks for clarification
+- 🔍 **Hierarchical Indexing**: Search small, specific chunks (Child) for precision, retrieve larger Parent chunks for context
+- 🤖 **Agent Orchestration**: Uses LangGraph to coordinate the entire workflow
 - 🧠 **Intelligent Evaluation**: Assesses relevance at the granular chunk level
-- 🤖 **Agent Orchestration**: Uses LangGraph to coordinate the entire workflow
 - ✅ **Self-Correction**: Re-queries if initial results are insufficient
+- 🔀 **Multi-Agent Map-Reduce**: Decomposes queries into parallel sub-queries for comprehensive answers (modular project only)

 ---

 ### 🎯 Two Ways to Use This Repo

 **1️⃣ Learning Path: Interactive Notebook**
 Step-by-step tutorial perfect for understanding core concepts.
 Start here if you're new to Agentic RAG or want to experiment quickly.
+Focuses on the essential workflow without advanced features to keep things simple.

 **2️⃣ Building Path: Modular Project**
-Modular architecture where every component is independently swappable.
+Modular architecture that includes **Multi-Agent Map-Reduce** for parallel query processing.
+Every component is independently swappable.
 Use this if you want to build real applications or customize the system for your needs.

 **Examples of what you can customize:**
 - **LLM Provider**: Switch from Ollama to Claude, OpenAI, or Gemini (one line change)